030-010 MetaServer Export – Export to Email

 Use the attachments tab to specify your email’s attachments’ settings.

-01 – File Source: press the dropdown button to specify the source of your attachments.
-By default, PDF attachment and Imported PDF are selected.
-Support for other file sources is planned for a future release.
+01 - File Source: press the dropdown button to specify the source of your files.

-– PDF attachment refers to a PDF that was imported by means of the Import Email action.
+- PDF/TIF/JPG/PNG attachment: refers to PDF, TIF, JPG or PNG files that were imported by means of the Import Email action.

-– Imported PDF refers to a PDF that was imported by means of an Import from Folder action.
+- Imported PDF/TIF/JPG/PNG: refers to the original PDF, TIF, JPG or PNG files that were imported by means of an Import from Folder action.